mysql/mysql-utilities/doc/parser/parser.rst

     Parse the MySQL General Query Log.

     This class is used to parse the MySQL General Query Log.
-Instances are iterable, but does not provide multiple independent iterators.
+Instances are iterable, but the class does not provide multiple independent iterators.

     For example, to go through the log and print the entries: